gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Ssh!"
 Noxy said.
 "Just… don't… move."

 Branches rustled overhead.
-Two—three—four trolls swung by, except no, the fourth didn't swing by.
+A pair of trolls swung past.
-She stopped and looked down at them.
+A third stopped and looked down at them.
-Her fur was shot through with gray, and even from five strides below it Noxy could see the long hairless scar that ran up the length of her left leg.
+Her fur was shot through with gray, and a long hairless scar ran up the length of her left leg.

 Something twinged in the back of Noxy's head like the start of one of her headaches.
 For a moment it was as if *she* was in the tree looking down at herself.

 A roar broke the stillness.
-The gray troll hooted and vanished into the forest.
+The old troll hooted and vanished into the forest.
 Noxy and Sensy let out long shaky breaths—

-—and shrieked as a tiger burst out of the trees half a dozen strides in front of them.
+—and shrieked as a tiger burst out of the trees half a dozen strides away.
 His fur was yellow-brown with dark brown stripes, not orange and black like the picture in the book that three generations of village children had passed around.
-A pair of golden earrings hung from his left ear, and his tail twitched slightly as he looked at them, as if their presence reminded him that he had not yet eaten lunch.
+A golden earring hung from his left ear, and his tail twitched slightly as he looked at them, as if their presence reminded him that he had not yet eaten lunch.